anthony-firn/apps-script-notifier/README.md

 ## Introduction

-This project is designed to bridge Google Apps Script Editor and the Gnome desktop environment, allowing users to receive a notification whenever a script execution is completed.
+This project is designed to bridge the Google Apps Script Editor and the Gnome desktop environment, allowing users to receive a notification whenever a script execution is completed.
 The solution is split into three components:

 1. **Browser Extension**: Tracks the Google Apps Script Editor tabs and listens for execution completion.
 2. **Tampermonkey Script**: Identifies when the "Execution completed" message appears in the Editor.